-Financial systems like stock markets are vital components of modern economics and function profound roles in economic growth.
-The market crash, however, occurs occasionally and brings about huge shocks to the entire social-economic system and even lead to a global recession.
-For example, the crash of 2015 in China’s stock market erupted unexpectedly and abruptly evaporated over one third of market value.
-How to understand and warn the crash has been an open and trending problem in not only finance but also interdiscipline.
-In fact, from the view of system science, the stock market can be modeled as a complex network and the crash can thus be cascading failures of stocks that decline to the down limit.
-Nevertheless, in previous study, trading behaviors, in particular the emotions of investors are rarely considered in networking the market, which in essence motivates the present study.
+Financial systems such as stock markets are vital components of modern economies and play profound roles in economic growth.
+Market crashes, however, occur occasionally and generate very large shocks to the entire socioeconomic system and even lead to global recessions.
+For example, the crash in China's stock market in 2015 erupted unexpectedly, and over one-third of the market value abruptly evaporated.
+How to understand and warn of crashes has been an open and trending problem not only in finance but also from interdisciplinary perspectives.
+In fact, from the perspective of system science, the stock market can be modeled as a complex network, and crashes can thus be cascading failures of stocks that decline to the down limit.
+Nevertheless, in previous studies, trading behaviors, in particular the emotions of investors, have rarely been considered in networking the market, which in essence motivated the present study.